aws-samples/sample-outposts-third-party-storage-integration/README.md

 ### 2. VMIE (VM Import/Export)

 A comprehensive Python implementation of the VM Import/Export tool for AWS EC2.
-This tool provides a complete solution for importing VM images to AWS EC2 and exporting AMIs to RAW format, with support for sanbootable installation for sanboot support.
+This tool provides a complete solution for importing VM images to AWS EC2 and exporting AMIs to RAW format, leveraging the [AWS EC2 VM Import/Export service](https://aws.amazon.com/ec2/vm-import/).
+Includes support for sanbootable installation for sanboot compatibility.

 [Learn more about VMIE →](./vmie/README.md)